-Given the proximity of residential properties there is potential for noise/vibration impacts and visual disturbance due to site and plant lighting along with delays due to traffic management for both local residents and road users.
-While TM will be in place for eight nights, it will be restricted to nighttime hours when traffic flows will be at a minimum, as such no congestion issues are expected during the proposed construction hours.
+During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents and road users.
+While TM will be in place for eight nights, it will be restricted to night-time hours when traffic flows will be at a minimum, as such no congestion issues are expected during the proposed construction hours.